marcysutton/a11ycamp-jekyll/event-info.md

 ---
 layout: page
-title: Event Information
+title: About the Event
 permalink: /event-info/
-hidden: true
+hidden: false
 menu: main
 weight: 2
 ---

-Accessibility Camp Seattle is a *free*, single-day unconference event held at the Seattle Central Library on Saturday, September 23, 2017 from 9am-5:30pm.
-Doors open for coffee/tea and a light breakfast at 8:00am.
+Accessibility Camp Seattle is a *free*, single-day unconference event held at Seattle Central College on Saturday, May 18th, 2019 from 9:30am-4:30pm.
+Doors open for coffee/tea and a light breakfast at 8:30am.
 [More food information below](#food-info).

-Our part of the wonderfully accessible venue can hold up to 150 people, so be sure to register soon and reserve your spot.
+Our venue can hold up to 150 people, so be sure to register soon and reserve your spot.
 (We’ll have a waitlist after the first 150.)

 - [What’s an Unconference?](#whats-an-unconference)
 - [Food information](#food-info)